sisoe24/nuke-python-stubs/README.md

 nukepy nuke_stubs_generator.py -o path/to/dir
 ```

 The script will also include the internal modules found inside the application folder.
-You can ignore them by supplying the `--exclude-internals` argument.
+They can ignored by supplying the `--exclude-internals` argument.

-## Type guess
+## 1.3.
+Type guess

-The script tries to guess the data type of the function arguments and return statements and for the most part it seems to be pretty accurate with very few exceptions.
+The script tries to guess the data type of the function arguments and return statements and for the most part it seems to be pretty accurate with very few exceptions:

-When the keyword `Any` is used, it means more: **it could be any we don't know** and not: **any type is valid**.
+- When the keyword `Any` is used for arguments, it means: **it could be any we don't know** and not: **any type is valid**.

-When the keyword `Number` is used, it means more: **it could be a float or an int** and not: **any number type is valid**.
+- When the keyword `Number` is used, it means: **it could be a float or an int** and not: **any number type is valid**.

-### Arguments

-If arguments have no type annotation it probably means that wasn't possible to parse the documentation.
-Also please note that some of the documentations are not accurate.

-Optional arguments are denoted by: `x:type = None`.
+- Optional arguments are denoted by: `x:type=None`.
 If the type was not guessed: `x=None`.

-### Return statements

-Return statements are denoted similar to arguments.
-If it wasn't possible the guess the return statement after parsing the documentation will return `Any` as "it could be any".
+- Return statements are denoted similar to arguments.
+If the parses wasn't able to guess the return, will return `Any` as **it could be any**.

+> If arguments has no type annotation, it probably means that wasn't possible to parse the documentation.
+Also please note that some of the documentations is not accurate.

-### Left-over types
+### 1.3.1.
+Unguessed/Wrong types

-The script tries, for the most part, to stay away from writing single case conditions so some of the types/returns are still wrong or unguessed.
-The script generated a unguessed_log.log file with what wasn't able to correctly guess.
+The script tries, for the most part, to stay away from writing single case conditions, so some types/returns are wrong or unguessed.

-If later, one would like to adjust those statements by hand manually, it could save them into the file _manual\_changes.json_.
-This will ensure that after each compile, the stubs modifications are kept intact.
-The file has already an example on how to add information.
-This would also encourage the reuse of this project repo instead of generating new ones.
+The wrong types are likely due the parser identifying some keywords in the documentation and making a guess based on that.

+Example:

+If documentation returns: `-> switch to next view in settings Views list`, the parser will search for potential keywords and is going to assume that `list` is a match.

+> The script generated a `unguessed_log.log` file with what wasn't able to correctly guess.

+### 1.3.2.
+Workaround to wrong/unguessed types

+The `manual_changes.json` file, allows to create some manual modifications that are going to be applied when the stubs are generated.
+A file example is provided.

-## Options
+## 1.4.
+CLI Options

 ```bash
 usage: nuke_stubs_generator.py [-h] [-v] [--exclude-internals]